Lang Hotel Foundation

-Historical Society, points out the foundation of the Lang Hotel, an inn and health
+Historical Society, points out the possible foundation of the Lang Hotel, an inn and health

 spa with sulfurous springs (thus the local name, Sulphur Springs) built by homesteader and